-What is a Major work and how are they marked in HSC Extension 2 English?
+What is a Major Work and how are they marked in HSC Extension 2 English?

 The English Extension 2 course in New South Wales offers students a unique opportunity to engage deeply with literature and language through the creation of a Major Work.
 This significant project not only showcases your creativity and critical thinking but also allows you to explore a topic of personal interest in depth!

-What is a Major Work?
+What is Major Work?

 A Major Work in English Extension 2 is an extensive piece of creative or analytical writing that students develop over the course of their studies.
 It can take various forms, including: